Kotlin/kotlin-koans-edu/Classes/Data classes/task.md

 }
 ```

-Afterwards add the `data` modifier to the resulting class.
+Afterward, add the `data` modifier to the resulting class.
-This will make the compiler generate a few useful methods for this class: `equals`/`hashCode`, `toString` and some others.
+The compiler will generate a few useful methods for this class: `equals`/`hashCode`, `toString`, and some others.